andreysakhno/react-ts-phone-catalog/README.md

 ## Description

-The "React and TypeScript Phone catalog" project is an interactive catalog of products including mobile phones, tablets, and accessories.
-Its main functionality includes displaying products, allowing users to add them to the cart and favorites list, viewing product details, sorting,search, pagination.
+The "React and TypeScript Phone Catalog" project is an interactive catalog of products including mobile phones, tablets, and accessories.
+Its main functionality includes displaying products, allowing users to add them to the cart and favorites list, viewing product details, sorting, searching, and pagination.

 ## Technologies Used